ansys/pyturbowizard/ptw_examples/tutorial_speedline/speedline_tutorial.md

 ### Base Case Setup
 The Base Case serves as initial input case for your study.
 It carries all the information about the simulation setup, as well as the initial boundary conditions used.
 It can be very important, depending on the initialization method that is chosen for the study.
 A detailed description of all the available Settings can be found here: [Configuration File Setup](/ptw_documentation/ConfigFile.md)

-When using the ```"baseDP"``` initilization method, the base case result is always used for initialization.
+When using the ```"baseDP"``` initialization method, the base case result is always used for initialization.
 It is advised to pick a well converged design point as base case to have a stable initialization for the remaining Design Points.

 When using the ```"prevDP"``` initialization method, the previous Design Point is used for initialization.
 When utilizing this approach, it is recommended to initiate the process from one end of the speedline, such as surge or choke, and ensure a consistent and monotonic progression in the adjustment of boundary conditions while traversing the speedlines.

-When using the ```"base_ini"``` initilization method, each Design Point is initialized with the initialization method of the base case (**does not work for FMG**).
+When using the ```"base_ini"``` initialization method, each Design Point is initialized with the initialization method of the base case (**does not work for FMG**).
 Therefore the study initialization is independent of the base case convergence or boundary conditions.

 In the axial turbine example, the ``"prevDP"``` initialization is used and the boundary conditions of the setup are picked accordingly to start from the choke limit of the turbine.